 Title IV Loan Code of Conduct

-The College’s code of conduct for US loans is as follows:
+The College’s Title IV Code of Conduct is as follows:

-In order to prohibit a conflict of interest of an agent with respect to private education loans, all agents at the University with responsibility for US loans are prohibited from the following:
+In order to prohibit a conflict of interest of an agent with respect to private education loans, all staff at the University with responsibility for US loans are prohibited from the following:

 - Revenue-sharing arrangements with any lender